keithbowes/link-toolbar/README.md

 ### Firefox

-Go to <about:debugging>, click on "This Firefox", and then use the "Lead temporary add-on" to locate the manifest.json.
+Go to <about:debugging>, click on "This Firefox", and then use the "Lead temporary add-on" button to locate the manifest.json.

 ### Chromium